 We are witnessing what will surely be remembered as a historic deployment of remote work and digital access to services across every domain (CEO, quoted by McKinsey)

-As Jean-Pascal Tricoire writes in his blog entitled ‘Back to fundamentals‘ (more on those fundamentals later), at Schneider Electric, the whole workforce dispersed and was operational in two days.
+As our CEO Jean-Pascal Tricoire said, at Schneider Electric, the whole workforce dispersed and was operational in two days.
 Moreover, many jobs in the industry and others, such as banking, can be performed from home.
 Yet, we also shouldn’t forget the millions of people that continued to work outside or in facilities, ensuring essential services, and keeping the critical infrastructure running in several areas.

 Despite the challenges and issues that people encountered, once social distancing became the norm and remote work mandatory in many countries (especially for people with children and with some platforms that weren’t up to the task), the impact of remote work is lasting.

 Remote work isn’t new.
 Yet, the working environment and how we organize work will be forever changed due to COVID-19.
-It will impact the physical workspace, office buildings, the built environment, and people’s demands to be able to work from home securely and comfortably, giving a boost to smart technologies across all the ‘spaces’ we work from.
+It will impact the physical workspace, smart office buildings (and real estate), and people’s demands to be able to work from home securely and comfortably, giving a boost to smart technologies across all the ‘spaces’ we work from.

-As an example of how significant the shift to remote work has been: according to a Reuters report, the adoption of distance working by small businesses in Italy, which previously was lower than in most other EU countries, almost wholly changed overnight due to the Coronavirus.
-As the report mentions for some, it will only be temporary, but here as well, despite differences across the globe, virtually all research points out that there will be a lasting impact.
+As an example of how significant the shift to remote work has been: the adoption of distance working by small businesses in Italy, which previously was lower than in most other EU countries, almost wholly changed overnight due to the pandemic.

 Moreover, ample organizations have already announced they will continue with remote working.
 A Gartner HR survey showed that over 40 percent of employees are likely to work at least some of the time remotely, after the pandemic, up from 30 percent prior.